 If at all in doubt stick an -ur at the end of words to make them sound more Icelandic, this always works (maybe, … sometimes).

-Learn Icelandic yourself
+How to learn Icelandic yourself

 Of course none of this is any good to you if you can’t pronounce it.
 IHeartReykjavík has a great section on Icelandic with sound.
 If you’re interested in learning more I would recommend the following books Colloquial Icelandic, Complete Icelandic and Learning Icelandic.
 There’s also a free online course by the University of Iceland, though my one gripe is that they expect you to figure out the grammar they present rather than explaining it and there’s also loads of free vocabulary courses on Memrise (but some have mistakes in them).